BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page3.md

 this._h = this._input.horizontal; //x-axis
 this._v = this._input.vertical; //z-axis
 ```
-First we set up a Vector3 to use as our movement vector.
+First, we set up a Vector3 to use as our movement vector.
 This will be reset every frame.
 Then we grab our inputs from the PlayerInput class.
 ```javascript
 //--MOVEMENTS BASED ON CAMERA (as it rotates)-- let fwd = this._camRoot.forward;